m2diffuser/m2diffuser.github.io/README.md

 This is the repository that contains source code for the [M²Diffuser website](https://m2diffuser.github.io/)

-If you find M²Diffuser useful for your work please cite:
+If you find M²Diffuser useful for your work, please cite:
 ```

 ```